Network Connection Agreement

 Users must ensure that their activity does not improperly restrict, inhibit, or degrade any other user's use of a network connection, nor represent (in the sole judgment of Housing) an unusually large burden on the network itself.
 In addition, users must ensure that the user's activity does not improperly restrict, inhibit, disrupt, degrade, or impede the University's ability to deliver and monitor the network connection services, backbone, network nodes, and/or other network services.

 You may not resell, share, or otherwise distribute your network connection to any third party.
-For example, you cannot provide Internet access to others through a dial-up connection or host shell accounts over the Internet.
+For example, you cannot provide Internet access to others through an Internet share, dial-up connection or host shell accounts over the Internet.

 You may not use your network connection for commercial purposes.

-Your network connection is registered in your name.
+Your network connection is registered in your name and your wireless sessions are associated with your Access Account ID.
 You are personally responsible for any misuse of the network connection even if the inappropriate activity was committed by a friend or guest with access to your computer or router.
-Therefore, you must take steps to ensure that others do not gain unauthorized access to your network connection.
+Therefore, you must take steps to ensure that others do not gain unauthorized access to your network connection and/or computer device.

 You are responsible to keep your computer protected from viruses and malware as well as the operating system and applications up-to-date and properly configured (see reference links below).Keeping virus free